learn-co-curriculum/spring-mod-2-oauth/README.md

 the appropriate permissions.
 These tokens come in a specific format, usually as a **JSON Web Token** or JWT.

+Consider a valet key.
+Most cars nowadays come with a special key we could provide to a valet driver.
+The valet key only allows the valet to start the car.
+The key will not open the trunk nor the glove box.
+We can think of that valet key as the access token in an OAuth scenario.

 ## How Does OAuth Work?

 Let's look at the process of how OAuth may work.
 Assume we have an application,